Is expansion blind to the spatial curvature?: Weak field limit

 \subsection{Interpretation of $\CC$ and $\CC^i$}

-Compared to Einstein's equation, the weak field limit of the bi-metric theory features two additional variables: the scalar mode $\CC$ and the vector mode $\CC^i$, which are constrained by the wave equations~\eqref{eq::bi-metric_1_wave} and \eqref{eq::bi-metric_2_wave}.
+Compared to the Einstein equation, the weak field limit of the bi-connection theory features two additional variables: the scalar mode $\CC$ and the vector mode $\CC^i$, which are constrained by the wave equations~\eqref{eq::bi-connection_1_wave} and \eqref{eq::bi-connection_2_wave}.
 These variables quantify the additional degrees of freedom appearing with the introduction of the reference curvature $\bar R_{\mu\nu}$.
-In particular, they can be related to properties of the reference observer induced by $\bar R_{\mu\nu}$.
-We recall that this observer is defined by a 4-velocity $G^\mu$ such that\footnote{While the property ${\rm dim}(\ker(\bar R_{\mu\nu})) = 1$ defines, up to a factor, a reference vector field $G^\mu$, it is unsure if this vector can be normalised to be timelike with respect to the physical spacetime metric everywhere.
+In particular, they can be related to properties of the reference observer induced by $\bar R_{\mu\nu}$, in the cases $K\not=0$.
+We recall that this observer is defined by a 4-velocity $G^\mu$ such that\footnote{While the property ${\rm dim}(\ker(\bar R_{\mu\nu})) = 1$ defines, up to a factor, a reference vector field $G^\mu$, we are unsure if this vector can be normalised to be timelike with respect to the physical spacetime metric everywhere.
 However, the fact that it is possible at zeroth order, as $G^\mu \propto n^\nu$, suggests that it is not unphysical to consider that property to hold at first order.
-In any case, the weak field equations of Section~\ref{sec::gauge_eq_bi_metric} does not depend on the existence of such a normalisation.} $G^\nu \bar R_{\mu\nu} \coloneqq 0$ and $G^\mu G^\nu g_{\mu\nu} = -1$.
+In any case, the weak field equations of Sec.~\ref{sec::gauge_eq_bi_metric} do not depend on the existence of such a normalisation.} $G^\nu \bar R_{\mu\nu} \coloneqq 0$ and $G^\mu G^\nu g_{\mu\nu} = -1$.
 We have

-To understand the link between $\CC$, $\CC_i$ and $G^\mu$, let us also introduce the vector normal to the foliation of constant time $n^\mu$, i.e. the foliation relative to the coordinates in which~\eqref{eq::phys_g} and \eqref{eq::eta_munu} hold, and the 4-velocity $u^\mu$ of the fluid described by the energy-momentum tensor~\eqref{eq::T^0_0}-\eqref{eq::T^i_j}:
+To have a better view of the link between $\CC$, $\CC_i$ and $G^\mu$, let us also introduce the vector normal to the foliation of constant time $n^\mu$, i.e. the foliation relative to the coordinates in which~\eqref{eq::phys_g} and \eqref{eq::eta_munu} hold, along with the 4-velocity $u^\mu$ of the fluid described by the energy-momentum tensor~{\eqref{eq::T^0_0}--\eqref{eq::T^i_j}}:

 The tilt between these three vectors is

 where we introduced the gauge invariant variable $V_i \coloneqq v_i + F_i'$.
 We see that $\CC$ and $\CC_i$ quantify part of the tilt between the constant time, the fluid and the reference observers.
 The 4-acceleration of the latter is given by